 I'm an assistant professor at Eva Schmidt's chair in theoretical philosophy at the Technical University Dortmund.
 Thanks to funding from the Fritz Thyssen Foundation, I was a visiting researcher at Kristina Liefke's chair at Bochum from April to September 2022.

 Email - PhilPeople

-Ways to knowledge-first believe, to appear in Erkenntnis.
+Ways to knowledge-first believe, Erkenntnis, 88: 1189-1205 (2023).

-Knowledge-first believing the unknowable, to appear in Synthese.
+Knowledge-first believing the unknowable, Synthese 198(4): 3855–71 (2021).

-Review of Michael Ayers, Knowing and Seeing, in Zeitschrift für philosophische Literatur 9(1): 22–32 (2021).
+Review of Michael Ayers, Knowing and Seeing, Zeitschrift für philosophische Literatur 9(1): 22–32 (2021).

 Forall x: Dortmund.
 Eine Einführung in die formale Logik with P.D.
-Magnus, Tim Button, J. Robert Loftis, Robert Trueman, Aaron Thomas-Bolduc, and Richard Zach (2020).
+Magnus, Tim Button, J. Robert Loftis, Robert Trueman, Aaron Thomas-Bolduc, and Richard Zach (2021).

 What is it to be aware of your awareness of red?
-A review essay of Michelle Montague's The Given with Giulia Martina, in Philosophical Psychology 30(7): 992–1012 (2017).
+A review essay of Michelle Montague's The Given with Giulia Martina, Philosophical Psychology 30(7): 992–1012 (2017).

-Review of Clayton Bohnet, Logic and the limits of philosophy in Kant and Hegel with Tristan Kreetz, in Kant Studies Online (2016).
+Review of Clayton Bohnet, Logic and the limits of philosophy in Kant and Hegel with Tristan Kreetz, Kant Studies Online (2016).

-Review of The Non-Philosophy Project: Essays by François Laruelle with Tristan Kreetz, in Dialectic, the journal of the University of York Philosophy Society (2013).
+Review of The Non-Philosophy Project: Essays by François Laruelle with Tristan Kreetz, Dialectic, the journal of the University of York Philosophy Society (2013).